ECP-WarpX/impactx/CONTRIBUTING.rst

 Make your own fork
 ^^^^^^^^^^^^^^^^^^

-First, fork the ImpactX `"mainline" repo on GitHub <https://github.com/ECP-WarpX/impactx>`__ by pressing press the *Fork* button on the top right of the page.
+First, fork the ImpactX `"mainline" repo on GitHub <https://github.com/ECP-WarpX/impactx>`__ by pressing the *Fork* button on the top right of the page.
 A fork is a copy of ImpactX on GitHub, which is under your full control.

 Then, we create local copies, for development:

 .. code-block:: sh

-   # Clone your the mainline ImpactX source code to your local computer.
+   # Clone the mainline ImpactX source code to your local computer.
    # You cannot write to this repository, but you can read from it.
    git clone git@github.com:ECP-WarpX/impactx.git
    cd impactx